Whether you’re running a small business or a large enterprise, facilitating effective communication is probably at the top of your priority list.

 Pros of using Microsoft Teams as a business messaging app:

-One thing I understood immediately about Microsoft Teams is that the app’s deep integration with Microsoft 365 makes it the obvious choice for companies already using Microsoft suite.
+One thing I understood immediately about Microsoft Teams is that the app’s deep integration with Microsoft 365 makes it the obvious choice for companies already using the Microsoft suite.

 Thus, it’s easy to go beyond messaging by accessing Office tools like: